GClunies/dbt-python-snowpark-f1/README.md

 # ML Pipelines with Snowflake and dbt
 This demo showcases how to use Snowflake and dbt to build scalable machine learning pipelines.
-It is based on the code in this [dbt-labs guide](https://docs.getdbt.com/guides/dbt-python-snowpark?step=1), which I used as a referencewhile builing ML pipelines to predict user conversion and subscription churn at [Surfline](https://www.surfline.com).
+It is based on the code from this [dbt-labs guide](https://docs.getdbt.com/guides/dbt-python-snowpark?step=1), which I used as a reference while builing ML pipelines to predict user conversion and subscription churn at [Surfline](https://www.surfline.com).

-Upon reflection, there are some improvements that can be made to the guide's approach to building ML pipelines.
-This demo showcases a more efficient and maintainable approach to building ML pipelines with Snowflake and dbt.
+Upon reflection, there are improvements to be made on dbt-labs' approach.
+This demo provides a more efficient and realistic alternative for building ML pipelines with Snowflake and dbt.

 ## Slides
 - dbt & Snowflake (quick AF refresh)